 Others analyse land registry data, which reveals the actual price the property sold for and accurately tracks how much activity there has been in the property market, but tends to be less up-to-date.

-What does August Halifax HPI show?
+What does February 2023 Halifax House Price Index show?

-Are house prices going down?
+Are house prices going down in 2023?